A NSW Government website

 Peak Demand Reduction Scheme

 The Peak Demand Reduction Scheme (PDRS) aims to reduce peak electricity demand in NSW.
+It started in 2022 and will end in 2050.

-By reducing electricity consumption of households and businesses when demand is high, we'll help lower the cost of electricity and reduce the risk of power outages in NSW.
+By reducing the electricity consumption of households and businesses when demand is high, we'll help lower the cost of electricity and reduce the risk of power outages in NSW.
 This will help households and businesses in NSW save around $1.2 billion on their bills between 2022 and 2040.

 By shifting the times when electricity is used and using more renewable energy generation in the system, we’ll help hit NSW targets of reducing emissions by 70% by 2035 and achieving net zero by 2050.

-The Peak Demand Reduction Compliance Rule
+The Peak Demand Reduction Scheme Compliance Rule

 Get involved